U.S. Supreme Court blocks permanent residency for some immigrants | Law-Order

 The couple twice entered the United States illegally: in 1997 and 1998.
 After a series of earthquakes in 2001, the United States designated El Salvador as covered under the Temporary Protected Status program.
 The couple received protection under the program that same year.
 U.S. officials rejected their 2014 applications for green cards because they had not been lawfully admitted.
 They sued in federal court, saying that those with lawful status, including Temporary Protected Status recipients, are deemed to have been lawfully admitted, and may apply for permanent residency.
 Last year, the Philadelphia-based 3rd U.S. Circuit Court of Appeals ruled against the couple.

 Besides El Salvador, 11 other countries currently have such designations: Haiti, Honduras, Myanmar, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, Venezuela and Yemen.
 Myanmar was the latest addition to the list, placed there by Biden's administration in the wake of a Feb.
 1 military coup there.
-The Supreme Court ruled in the case on a day when U.S. Vice President Kamala Harris visits https://www.reuters.com/world/americas/us-unveil-steps-human-trafficking-guatemala-2021-06-07 Guatemala as part of the Biden administration's efforts to lower migration to the United States from that country as well as El Salvador and Honduras.
+The Supreme Court ruled in the case on a day when Vice President Kamala Harris visited Guatemala as part of the Biden administration's efforts to press that country as well as El Salvador and Honduras to do more to tackle corruption to improve social conditions and make people from those Central American nations less eager to emigrate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)